-Colic in babies is characterised by prolonged periods of crying.
-Usually, if a baby cries for more than three hours at a stretch, for three days a week, chances are your baby has colic.
-Babies suffering from colic also tend to arch up their backs and draw back their knees while crying.
-Their abdominal muscles are usually tense, and the baby might pass an excess of wind.
+If your baby cries for more than three hours for three consecutive days, she may have colic.
+Babies suffering from colic arch their back and draw their knees back while crying.
+Their abdominal muscles are usually tense, and they pass a lot of wind.

 25 Effective Natural Remedies to Treat Colic in Infants

 These natural remedies guarantee relief from colic.